chrisgrieser/obsidian-quadro/README.md

   is a key demand of qualitative research (which strictly speaking is not truly fulfilled when using standardized, proprietary research software).

-If there is a more tech-savvy researcher in the research team, the advantages go even further:
+If there is a more tech-savvy researcher in the research team, the advantages of Quadro go even further:
 - Being Open Source, this plugin can be modified and customized to fit their needs.
 (It is written is TypeScript / JavaScript, a particularly accessible and commonly used programming language.)